Simply click on any of the questions to view the answer or scroll down to see all of the questions and answers.

 No, everyone is eligible.

 If your spouse has an individual policy and no other insurance and you are otherwise qualified (see above), you are eligible to have an HSA.
-However, if your spouse participates in an FSA you would not be eligible for an HSA.
+However, if your spouse participates in an FSA you would not be eligible for an HSA if your spouse can use the FSA for your general health expenses.
 This is because you are not eligible for an HSA if you are covered by “other insurance”.
 Even though you are not covered by your spouse’s health insurance, the IRS has determined that your spouse’s FSA is considered “other insurance” thus rendering you ineligible for an HSA.
-An exception to this rule exists for limited purpose FSAs (those that cover vision and dental expenses only) and you would be eligible for an HSA if your spouse had a limited purpose FSA
+An exception to this rule exists for limited purpose FSAs (those that cover vision and dental expenses only) and you would be eligible for an HSA if your spouse had a limited purpose FSA.

 To open your HSA with HSA Resources simply complete an application.